Otumian-empire/swift-python/exercise0.md

 ## How to get assistance reading this book

-Get assistance reading this book from [Swift Python][swift-Python-site] GitHub page or send us an email at [our email][our-email].
+Get assistance reading this book from [Swift Python][swift-Python-site] GitHub page or send us an email at [our email][our-email], with the subject as swift-python.
 There are other programming platforms on telegram, Facebook or even copy and pasting the error into google or just googling the problem, checking stackoverflow and other coding platforms.

 ## Feed back

 We have worked diligently through this book and a typo or misinterpretation of a concept may be lurking somewhere.
-Thus readers may send us a feed back through [our email][our-email] or comment on it on [Swift Python][swift-Python-site] GitHub page.
+Thus readers may send us a feed back through [our email][our-email] or comment on it on [Swift Python][swift-Python-site] GitHub page, open an issue.
 Readers may also send a pull request too.
-Therefore we are opened to suggestions on improved in any form.
+Therefore we are opened to suggestions on improvement in any form.

 #
 [Python-site]:https://www.Python.org/downloads/